Facelift for Washington, D.C.

 Which Procedures Are Commonly Performed With a Facelift?

 Your facelift procedure should be custom-designed for you.
 In our experience, every facelift is a unique combination.
-For many patients, facelift surgery often includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
+For many patients, facelift surgery includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
 For others, aging is most apparent in the upper and lower eyelids, cheeks, and brow, so their treatment plan focuses on refreshing those areas of the face.

 Often, we recommend including laser skin resurfacing or light chemical peel at the time of surgery to both rejuvenate the lax skin and tissue and improve the overall quality and appearance of the skin.
 Other nonsurgical procedures such as BOTOX® Cosmetic injections, dermal fillers, or fat injections can enhance surgical results.

-If you are considering facelift surgery, it’s important to choose a plastic surgeon in Washington, D.C. with the proper training and experience.
+If you are considering facelift surgery, it’s important to choose a board-certified plastic surgeon with the proper training and experience.
 Your surgery should be performed in a safe, clean, and accredited surgical facility with board-certified anesthesiologists and properly licensed surgical staff.
-Continue learning about facial rejuvenation by contacting us today for a complimentary personal consultation.
+To continue learning about facial rejuvenation, request a complimentary consultation using our online form.